Article created on: 03.07.2019 Last updated: 30.06.2023

 On your rankings, get set, go...

-Research: highly regarded scholarly outlook
+Research: highly regarded scholarly output

-A good indicator of scholarly output and cooperation in research is the Leiden Ranking, which provides insights into the scholarly performance of nearly 1,000 leading universities worldwide.
+A good indicator of scholarly output and cooperation in research is the Leiden Ranking, which provides insights into the scholarly performance of 1,411 leading universities worldwide.
 As a bibliometric ranking, its central parameter is the citation rate, which indicates how often publications by scholars from other research institutions are cited.
-The results of the Leiden Ranking in the last three years show that the scholastic output of researchers at TU Graz is attracting increasing attention in the academic world.
-Graz University of Technology has massively increased its share of publications among the most cited 10 percent: in 2016 it was still in 357th place, by 2019 it had risen to 220th place, making it one of the 99 top universities in Europe.
+The results of the Leiden Ranking in the last couple of years show that the scholastic output of researchers at TU Graz is attracting great attention in the academic world.
+In terms of the share of publications among the most cited 10 percent, TU Graz ranks 558th in the world in 2023, and even 13th in the world in terms of publications with industry.

 Strong cooperation with industry: entrepreneurial university